 EOS has a MPU to suit all circumstances on site, for sensitive sites out modern “TransVac 4” which comes with electrical heaters may be employed, for other traditional and less sensitive sites our bespoke, in-house designed oil-fired units will be used.

-We have a dedicated Field Service Department, led by Will Hardin, which consists of a Field Service Resource Manager and a dedicated admin team supporting our professional and experienced team of site operators.
+We have a dedicated Field Service Department, which consists of a Field Service Resource Manager and a dedicated admin team supporting our professional and experienced team of site operators.

 What is the difference between oil regeneration and reclamation?